Leaderboard

 Development Toolkit

 During this workshop, we provide a base Docker image for teams to set up environment.
-The image is pre-configured with dependencies for Elastica and PyTorch, and can be obtained via the link: TBD (Estimated Availability Time: June 13th)
+The image is pre-configured with dependencies for Elastica and PyTorch, and can be obtained via docker pull command.

 To build base environment container, you can follow the steps below: